The Tai Lue People of Chiang Mai

 Put vegetables into baskets, put people into towns

-“Put vegetables into baskets, put people into towns” was the English rendition of Chiang Mai historian Kraisri Nimmanhaemin of the policy of King Kawila to repopulate parts of the Lanna Kingdom in the early 19th century.
+“Put vegetables into baskets, put people into towns”.
+This was how Chiang Mai historian Kraisri Nimmanhaemin called the policy of King Kawila to repopulate parts of the Lanna Kingdom in the early 19th century.

 Kawila, a nobleman who had fought in the wars of liberation against the Burmese, became the first king of the Chet Ton dynasty.
 He ruled from 1782 until 1816.
 He fought wars against principalities in Sipsongpanna (Xishuangbanna, Yunnan) and Chiang Tung (Keng Tung, Myanmar) and forcibly moved thousands of people from those areas to repopulate Lanna.
 These were mostly Tai Yai, Tai Lue, Tai Yong (Tai Lue from a place called Muang Yong) and Tai Khoen.
 The last wave of Lue people entered Thailand from Laos after 1975, after the Pathet Lao (Lao communists) took over in Laos.